 Hope this helps.
 There is more on our New Year Celebrations page, but I trust this gives you a starter.
 Getting together to mark occasions is more important than it ever was.
 Think it over today and make a New Year plan, however simple.
 If you hate New Year, as I hear so many people say, then reinvent it to work for you.
 That way, you’ll keep Christmas going much longer than you ever thought possible.

 Ed Elf: Personally, I always like to link up with my friends in Scotland.
 Hogmanay – brilliant!
 The Scots know how to do New Year.
 And I like how they call me ‘wee man’.

 - Write at least your first batch of Christmas cards to a festive sound of music – relish and enjoy the process.

 - Buy personalised sticky address labels from an online source.

-- Consider New Year festivities and book a venue for celebrations if you can pin down plans already – or aim to host a party or open house if you wish to have more control over the occasion.
+- Consider New Year festivities – perhaps aiming to host a party or dinner if you wish to have more control over the occasion.